top of page

 Suffering Because of Birth

 At the moment of birth, both the mother and baby experience their moments of suffering.
-The woman may suffer from the excruciating pain of labor, may experience a hemorrhage, and her life could be in danger while giving birth to her baby.
+The woman may suffer from the excruciating pain of labor.
+She may experience a hemorrhage, and her life could be in danger while giving birth to her baby.
 The infant begins to suffer, even from the beginning of life formation.
 As an embryo, it is in the dark, narrow, and wet womb for roughly nine intense months.
 In the womb, the infant feels weakened when the mother is hungry and feels squeezed or pressured when the mother is full.
-They feel every sensation and experience the mother’s emotions, during this time.
+They feel every sensation and experience the mother’s emotions during this time.

 Suffering Because of Aging